infratab-grandhis/POS_Lightweight/README.md

 **Built with ❤️ for the food service industry**

-> This POS system is designed to be lightweight, fast, and reliable for daily restaurant operations.
+> This POS system is designed to be lightweight, fast, and reliable for daily restaurant operations with modern web technologies.